 Medicare

 • Everyone who has paid into the social security system qualifies for Medicare at the age of 65, unless you have special circumstances which might allow you to enroll before age 65.
 But it doesn’t mean you have to sign up if at the age of 65 you’re still working and have coverage through your employer.

 • Part A is hospitalization coverage and Part B covers doctor visits, lab work, outpatient, etc. Each has its own set of deductibles that change from year to year based on the cost of living index.
 Part A is free, but Part B requires a monthly premium paid to Medicare based on your accumulated paid social security taxes.
-Neither Part A or B pays for 100% of incurred expenses, which means you can choose to enroll in supplemental coverage offered by private insurance companies.
-And, to make it even more fun, you have just six months to enroll in supplemental coverage, otherwise you will incur a penalty should you choose to enroll at a later date.
+Neither Part A or B pays for 100% of incurred expenses.
+This means you can choose to enroll in supplemental coverage offered by private insurance companies.
+And, to make it even more fun, you have just six months to enroll in supplemental coverage.
+Otherwise you will incur a penalty should you choose to enroll at a later date.

 Major Medical

-There are, of course, a multitude of choices when it comes to heath insurance and I’m not even going to go down that road other than to say I chose to stick with our previous company.
-Somewhat surprising, I know, having just gone 10 rounds with the company to get it all straightened out, but there you go.
+There are, of course, a multitude of choices when it comes to heath insurance.
+I’m not even going to go down that road.
+I chose to stick with our previous company.
+Somewhat surprising, I know, having just gone 10 rounds with the company to get it all straightened out.
+But there you go.
 I now have individual health care coverage.
 But, because I rarely get sick and because I only have one prescription, I opted for major medical coverage.
 This translates to one hell of a deductible, which leads me back to the $193.07.
-The cost of an office visit now comes out my pocket so I’ve become keenly aware of how much I’m being gouged charged.
+The cost of an office visit now comes out my pocket.
+So, I’ve become keenly aware of how much I’m being gouged charged.

+Medicare